micahondiwa/airbnb-clone-project/README.md

 - GraphQL: Offers a flexible and efficient query mechanism for interacting with the backend.

 **8. CI/CD Pipeline**
+- Automated pipelines for testing and deploying code changes.

 **9. User AUthentication**
 - Endpoints: /users/, /users/{user_id}